Lauren Hansen Avatar

 Monitors learner progress and performance

 Companies and educational organizations can generate training reports on an overall or learner-level basis to pinpoint areas where a course may be lacking, as well as where it excels.
-LMS solutions allow instructors to check learner progress and ensure they meet performance milestones.
+LMS solutions allow instructors to check learner progress and ensure they meet performance metrics.
 Business leaders can track goal progress, knowledge gains, and ROI.

 Helps businesses maintain compliance